-Almost all notices are to be sent home in a Thursday Folder provided by the school.
+Almost all notices are sent home in a Thursday folder provided by the school.
 Please be sure to look for this folder weekly.
-Also, be sure to send it back no later than the following Monday.
-You can also check the Buckingham PTO website for information.
-Only one Thursday Folder will be sent home with each child.
-Depending on the terms of their custody agreement, parents who are separated or divorced are responsible for sharing this information with one another.
-Days noted signify delivery on dates other than "Thursday".
+Also, be sure to return it on Thursday.
+Parents can also access the school's website for information as well as the weekly publication of the Gayman Gazette.